The scheduling straightjacket has been thrown off, replaced by a loose, comfortable gown we call Netflix.

 But as is always the case with Netflix, it's a tricky business filtering the visual plankton in search of the oysters of excellence.
-So we've done it for you: below you'll find 15 fantastic TV shows that should keep you occupied well into 2015.
+So we've done it for you: below you'll find 15 fantastic TV shows that should keep you occupied for the entire year.

 Orange Is The New Black